toorikka/RepData_PeerAssessment1/PA1_template.md

 ##  NA's   :2304     (Other)   :15840
 ```

-There are 2304 missing values (NAs) in variable 'steps'.
+There are 2304 missing values (NAs) in the variable 'steps'.